HarshitVerma001/snap-login-kit-starter/README.md

 App registration is an important part of the workflow.
 Login Kit requires both the `bundleID` and a `clientID`.
 At runtime, Snapchat will verify that the content to be shared is redirected from a legitimate app.

-Two OAuth2 `clientIDs` will be automatically generated when you register an app on the Snap Kit developer portal.
+Two OAuth `clientIDs` will be automatically generated when you register an app on the Snap Kit developer portal.
 You will receive a Production clientID and a Development clientID.

 For this focus group you will use the Development `clientID`